chantastic/reactpatterns/_posts/2016-08-23-container-component.markdown

   </ul>
 {% endhighlight %}

-We can create a new component responsible for fetching data and re-rendering the unopinionated `CommentList` component.
+We can create a new component responsible for fetching data and rendering the stateless `CommentList` component.

 {% highlight ts %}
 class CommentListContainer extends React.Component {